gitKearney/php7-from-scratch/README.md

     ; http://php.net/date.timezone
     date.timezone = America/Chicago

-The MySQL socket PDO connects to
+The MySQL socket PDO connects to (if MySQL is running locally)

     ; Default socket name for local MySQL connects.
 If empty, uses the built-in ; MySQL defaults.